andy-preston/andy-preston.github.io/articles/text/tab-indent.md

 So you need to cut and paste your code from one editor into another editor that still permits space indenting, edit all the code indenting, and then, finally, you get to paste it into your REPL.

+---

+And don't even get me started on trying to type TAB-indented code into our bug tracker at work...
+In our web browsers TAB means "jump on to the next box" and now I'm trying code into a numeric selector and...
+Gaaaaah!